jziub/knn/README.md

 All of this is dependendent on the relatively new ability to wrap Mahout vectors efficiently.
 This is provided by the abstract class DelegatingVector.
 The WeightedVector that is used by the projection search is an example of a DelegatingVector.
-The Centroid class used in the clustering code is an extension of a WeightedVector which allows the clustering code to cluster Centroids as well as Vectors.
+The Centroid class used in the clustering code is an extension of a WeightedVector.
+That allows the clustering code to cluster Centroids as well as Vectors.